A nephrologist is a physician who specializes in the field of nephrology.

 - releasing hormones with functions such as managing blood pressure

 Primary care physicians often work to help prevent the early stages of kidney disease.
-As the situation progresses, a primary care physician may refer you to a kidney specialist, the nephrologist.
+As the situation progresses, a primary care physician may refer you to a kidney specialist, or the nephrologist.

 A Nephrologist has completed a 3-year residency in Internal Medicine and a specialty fellowship in nephrology that is typically at least 2 years.
 Some nephrologists have sub-specializations in areas of nephrology such as hypertension (high blood pressure), transplant, glomerular disorders (protein or blood in urine), or critical care medicine.

-- protein or blood in urine
+- protein or blood in the urine

 - chronic kidney disease